asseinfo/react-kanban/README.md

 ```

 #### `allowAddLane`
 Allow the user to add a new lane directly by the board.
-Use this together with `onNewLane` prop.

 #### `onNewLane`
 When the user adds a new lane, this callback will be called passing the lane title typed by the user.